Mystaras/Othello/README.md

 ```shell
 ./Othello
 ```
-Window should addapt to screen
+Window should addapt to fullscreen

 ## Menu
 Naviagate to the New Game and About sections